Eklipsorz/CAGMA/package/domainU/domainU_kernel/kernel/drivers/xen/readme.md

-balloon.c is the part of implementation for balloon driver
+The balloon.c is the implementation for balloon driver.

+The balloon.c consists of origin content in linux kerenl and the modification and  <strong> balloon.c.patch only consists the modification. </strong>